asbsoft/yii2-app_4_170405/project/README.md

   Add users, change standard passwords and roles for users as you want.
   User(s) with role 'roleRoot' has maximum allows in system.
   New modules can add their own roles like roleContentAuthor/Moderator in content module.
-* Before you add first visible content page frontend will return you 404 'Not found' error.
+* Before you add first visible content page frontend may return you 404 'Not found' error.
+!
+By default all uploads put in common uploads folder out of web root.
+  For correct copying files from uploads folder to web root here use Apache mod_rewrite.
+  If there are problems of copiing upload files you can set '@uploadspath' => '@webroot/files' in /project/config/params-app.php.
+  After that uploads folder move traditionally to webroot.
+  Note that webroots for Yii2 basic and advanced applications are different.

 Add content pages to site
 -------------------------